MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/msmq/Set-MsmqQueueACL.md

 ```

 ### -InputObject
-Specifeis an array of **MsmqQueue** objects that represent the queues for which permissions are updated.
+Specifies an array of **MsmqQueue** objects that represent the queues for which permissions are updated.
 This parameter accepts pipelined input.

 ```yaml